 The company I use and recommend for web hosting is Bluehost.

-With Bluehost, you can get web hosting for as low as $3.95 a month.
+With Bluehost, you can get web hosting for just $2.95 a month.

-I’m going to be upfront with you and say what a lot of bloggers skip over, though: you DO have to pay ahead for the year of web hosting, and that $3.95 price only applies when you sign up for the 36-month plan.
+I’m going to be upfront with you and say what a lot of bloggers skip over, though: you DO have to pay ahead for the year of web hosting, so that is $35.40 total.

 Almost every web hosting company requires you to pay upfront for at least one year, so this is a non-negotiable cost when starting a blog.